Skip to main content

 Then add a new scope to the API.

-Add Microsoft client ID
+Add Microsoft Client ID

-Then add the following client ID to pre-authorize all Microsoft products:
+Next, add the following client ID to pre-authorize all Microsoft products:

 ea5a67f6-b6f3-4338-b240-c655ddc3cc8e